Matsuo3rd/evernote2applenotes/README.md

 # evernote2applenotes
 AppleScript to import Evernote notes to Apple Notes

+**Project archived.
+As I am done with Evernote and fully migrated to Apple Notes, I am not planning to improve current script.**

 ## Description
 This Apple Script automates importing process from Evernote notes to Apple Notes application.